 Time System Specifications

 The RBSPICE time system utilized the NASA Navigation and Ancillary Information Facility (NAIF) SPICE software system (Acton, 1996; Acton, 2017) to convert spacecraft time (SCLOCK) into the J2000 Ephemeris Time system (ET) (Fukushima, 1995).
-The MOC was responsible for the production of SPICE kernels that maintained the mapping between the SCLOCK and ET using the J2000 epoch.
-One specific requirement was that any spacecraft clock event resets were to be handled by the MOC without adding any new SCLOCK partitions.
-This requirement was put in place to reduce the learning curve of the instrument teams in working with SPICE time.
+The MOC was responsible for the production of SPICE kernels maintaining the temporal map between SCLOCK and ET (J2000 epoch).
+All spacecraft clock event resets were handled by the MOC without creating new SCLOCK partitions.

-The MOC generate data files were produced for each SCLOCK day (86400 SCLOCK ticks).
-The MOC started the first SCLOCK day in synch with the UTC day of launch but as spacecraft heating and cooling caused the primary clock to drift in frequency, the SCLOCK values drifted accordingly.
-Each SOC made the determination to produce UTC day files for each data product.
-This did require correctly handling the input telemetry files with the realization that any one particular day of telemetry might include data for as many as three different UTC days.
-The RBSPICE SOC system managed this by creating a mapping of the SCLOCK to UTC start and stop times for each MOC telemetry file.
-This allowed a fast query to find all telemetry files that contained data for any particular UTC day providing a simple mechanism to correctly handle processing workflows.
+MOC generate data files were produced for each SCLOCK day (86400 SCLOCK ticks).
+The first SCLOCK day was created in synch with the UTC Day of launch.
+Each SOC produced UTC Day files for each data product.
+This required correct handling of input telemetry files realizing that any particular day of telemetry might include data from as many as three different UTC days.
+The RBSPICE SOC system created a database map of the SCLOCK to UTC start and stop times for each MOC telemetry file.
+This allowed for a fast query to find telemetry files containing data for any particular UTC Day.

+Table 3 RBSPICE Data Products catalogue of primary counting products along with required ancillary data products showing species, number of energy channels, and the type of data generated at each NASA data level.